keylime/keylime.github.io/_posts/2019-04-02-running-IMA-on-keylime.markdown

 ## whitelist

 The whitelist is a list of what we consider to be golden values (or in fact measurements).
-We will use the initramfs to create our whitelist using the `create_whitelist.sh` shell script available in th python-keylime repository [here](https://github.com/keylime/python-keylime/blob/master/keylime/create_whitelist.sh) or `python-keylime/keylime/create_whitelist.sh`
+We will use the initramfs to create our whitelist using the `create_whitelist.sh` shell script available in th keylime repository [here](https://github.com/keylime/keylime/blob/master/keylime/create_whitelist.sh) or `keylime/keylime/create_whitelist.sh`

 We will then remotely send this whitelist to the keylime verifier, which will then proceed to request quotes from the Keylime Agent.
 Next we will run a non-whitelisted script as root, and see how this results in the verifier revoking the monitored agent.
 For this we use Fedora 29, but other versions /dists can be used ( check with the community on [gitter.im](https://gitter.im/keylime-project/community) for more info.)